Oudarja/Web-scrapping/README.md

 ## Description
 This project consists of multiple web scraping scripts designed to extract information from various websites.
 The scripts utilize Python and its libraries, such as `requests` and `BeautifulSoup`, to fetch and parse HTML content.

-## Python Version
-This project is compatible with Python 3.12.

 ## Features
 * Web scraping of job listings from [timesjobs.com](http://timesjobs.com)
 * Web scraping of course information from static HTML files